MaxPr1me/hydro-xml-to-excel/panel-checker/README.md

 - 🧵 XLSX parsing happens inside a dedicated Web Worker (`src/workers/excelParser.ts`) so large spreadsheets do not freeze the UI; the worker streams the first worksheet through SheetJS, enforces the row cap, and times out after 20 seconds if the browser never responds.
 - ✅ Column mapper that validates cadence (15/30/60-minute), enforces a one-year window, and normalizes kWh/kW/Amps to amps using a 240 V recommended default.
-- 📈 Plotly.js interactive demand chart with amps/kWh toggles, one-year coverage stats, and exportable PNG images that capture the full on-screen demand profile section.
+- 📈 Plotly.js interactive demand chart with amps/kWh toggles, one-year coverage stats, and exportable PNG images that mirror the on-screen view.
 - 🧮 Plain-language panel calculator that anchors to the absolute one-year max (×1.25), differentiates continuous vs. non-continuous loads, and lets you stack what-if scenarios.
 - 🧾 Manual entry path that converts a user-supplied peak kWh reading into amps so crews can run the calculator even when no file is available; the UI clearly flags these runs as unverified and disables the graph.
-- 📄 Download-ready PDF summary that combines the one-page report and the demand profile snapshot (or a placeholder when no graph exists), highlights the verdict, and lists proposed loads in a permit-friendly layout.
+- 📄 Download-ready PDF summary that embeds the demand profile chart (or a placeholder when no graph exists), highlights the verdict, and lists proposed loads in a permit-friendly layout.
-- 🔎 Recognized Green Button XML uploads auto-map timestamp and energy fields so validated files can jump straight to results without manual column mapping; unfamiliar XML still routes through the mapper with clear guidance.
 - 🌐 English/French copy, large tap targets, and tablet-friendly layout for field use.
 - 🔀 Mode toggle for generic Flexible interval data vs. NS Power SMOC XLSX exports; the SMOC path reads "Interval Period End Timestamp Local" and uses the higher of Max A(a)/Max A(c) per interval.